 Filed: February 24, 2011

-Methods and apparatus consistent with the invention provide improved organization of documents responsive to a search query.
-In one embodiment, a search query is received and a list of responsive documents is identified.
+Methods and apparatus consistent with the invention provide the improved organization of documents responsive to a search query.
+In one embodiment, a search query is received, and a list of responsive documents is identified.
 The responsive documents are organized based in whole or in part on usage statistics.

 - Someone performs a query

 - The search engine returns a list of results responsive to the query-based likely upon IR and link-based scores

 - Once those pages are returned, they may be organized based upon usage statistics, in whole or in part